 Re-ac-tor (1981) |

 A rocky album with no depth.
 The general explanation for the poor quality of Young's early Eighties albums is that he was distracted by the complications of his son's cerebral palsy.
-"Shots" is the one decent track.
+"Shots" is a decent track.
+And the others are not bad.
+But it just never lifts in the way a proper Young album will.

 Trans (1982) |